geshan/geshan.github.com/posts/2025-02-09-ollama-api.md

 In part two, you explored some useful [Ollama commands](/blog/2025/02/ollama-commands/), like [ollama serve](/blog/2025/02/ollama-commands/#ollama-serve) to start Ollama and serve available models, [ollama run](/blog/2025/02/ollama-commands/#ollama-run) to pull (download) and run a model.

 In this part, you will learn about the Ollama APIs.
 In addition to the inference API endpoints `/api/generate` and `/api/chat`, you will also learn about other useful API endpoints.
 The Ollama commands call these APIs behind the scenes to provide the outputs.

+In the next part, part 4, you will learn how to run [Ollama in Docker](/blog/2025/02/ollama-docker-compose/) with Docker Compose.
+You will also add Open WebUI with Docker Compose to have a WebUI to interact with LLMs running on Ollama.

+## Curl and Jq

 For this guide, you will use cURL to call the APIs with [Jq](https://jqlang.org/).
 To install JQ, follow their official [download](https://jqlang.org/download/) guides for instance, on a Mac, you can run `brew install jq`, similarly on an Ubuntu machine, you can execute `sudo apt-get install jq` on a Windows machine, you can use chocolatey.
 Or you can get the binary and make it executable, too.